percona/portal-doc/docs/april-2022.md

 For more information, see [Integrate PMM with Percona Platform](https://www.percona.com/doc/percona-monitoring-and-management/2.x/how-to/integrate-platform.html) in the PMM online Help.

+### New Paid tier and special PMM Advisor checks for customers
+When you connect your PMM to Pecona Platform with an account linked to Percona Customer Portal, you now also have access to Paid Advisor checks in addition to Registered checks.
+Paid Advisor checks offer more advanced information about the health of your databases.

+Here are the new list of checks introduced with this update:

+**New MySQL Advisor Checks**

+- Validate Password Policy
+- Local Option of Load Data Enabled
+- Not Verifying Checksum
+- SQL Processing Not Multi-Threaded

+**New MongoDB Advisor Checks**

+- Check the Replica Set Topology
+- Check Active/Available Connection Ratio

+See the full list of database checks in the [Advisor checks for PMM](checks.md) topic.
 ## Enhanced User Experience to boost your productivity
 We’ve also tweaked the structure of the main menu to improve the navigation when moving from one flow to another.